 Different manufacturers produce certain types, to a varying degree.
 Before purchasing, remember to check your state’s regulations regarding the weapon and review important qualities you would be glad to find on your own crossbow.

 Why do you want to buy one?
 Is it for target practice or for deer hunting?
+Are you hunting on private leased land or public? if so does you hunting insurance cover it?
 Is it for simple fun with your friends?
 If you ought to buy it for fun and target practice, some features are not as important, like the weight and size since it might be stationary.
 If it is going to be used for serious hunting, you might need a high quality bow that perfectly suits your needs.
 Just make sure you get the appropriate broadheads as well.

 Weight is a major consideration in choosing a crossbow.
 Heavy ones keep the weapon steady because the weight prevents from it moving easily.
 Some hunters prefer lighter crossbows for convenience while tracking their prey.